klampotang/tweeter/README.md

 - [x] User can see their own tweets on their profile tab
 - [x] 3D touch for detail view of tweets (with preview actions: like, retweet)
+- [x] Follower list is displayed when you click on FOLLOWERS